 - 1. In April and May 2017, we issued an aggregate of 4,663,747 shares of Series A preferred stock to 5 accredited investors at a price per share of \$4.87, for a total amount raised of \$22.7 million. - 2.
-In March and June 2018, we issued an aggregate of 7,731,155 shares of Series B preferred stock to 17 accredited investors at a price per share of \$7,30, for a total amount raised of \$56.4 million. - 3.
+In March and June 2018, we issued an aggregate of 7,731,155 shares of Series B preferred stock to 17 accredited investors at a price per share of \$7.30, for a total amount raised of \$56.4 million. - 3.
 In October 2018, we issued an aggregate of 6,797,915 shares of Series B preferred stock to 91 accredited investors pursuant to our acquisition of Warp Drive Bio, Inc. - 4.
 In October 2018, we issued an aggregate of 200,493 shares of Series B preferred stock to one accredited investor at a price per share of \$10.03 pursuant to the conversion of a promissory note. - 5.
 In November 2018, we issued an aggregate of 435,544 shares of Series B preferred stock to eight accredited investors at a price per share of \$10.03, for a total amount raised of \$4.4 million. - 6.
 In June and July 2019, we issued an aggregate of 10,004,514 shares of Series C preferred stock to 34 accredited investors at a price per share of \$10.03, for a total amount raised of \$100.3 million. - 7.
-Prior to filing our registration statement on Form S-8 in February 2020, we granted stock options and stock awards to employees, directors and consultants covering an aggregate of 6,516,960 shares of common stock, at a weighted-average exercise price of approximately \$4.15 per share.
-Of these, options covering an aggregate of 196,893 shares were cancelled without being exercised. - 8.
-Prior to filing our registration statement on Form S-8 in February 2020, we sold an aggregate of 1,405,976 shares of common stock to employees, directors and consultants for cash consideration in the aggregate amount of approximately \$1.0 million pursuant to stock options and stock awards.
+We granted stock options and stock awards to employees, directors and consultants covering an aggregate of 6,696,482 shares of common stock, at a weighted-average exercise price of \$4.58 per share.
+Of these, options covering an aggregate of 236,254 shares were cancelled without being exercised. - 8.
+We sold an aggregate of 1,416,217 shares of common stock to employees, directors and consultants for cash consideration in the aggregate amount of \$1.1 million pursuant to stock options and restricted stock awards.

-We claimed exemption from registration under the Securities Act for the sale and issuance of securities in the transactions described in paragraphs (1) through (6) by virtue of Section 4(a)(2) and/or Regulation D promulgated thereunder as transactions not involving any public offering.
+We claimed exemption from registration under the Securities Act for the sale and issuance of securities in the transactions described in paragraphs (1) through (5) by virtue of Section 4(a)(2) and/or Regulation D promulgated thereunder as transactions not involving any public offering.
 All of the purchasers of unregistered securities for which we relied on Section 4(a)(2) and/or Regulation D represented that they were accredited investors as defined under the Securities Act.
 We claimed such exemption on the basis that (a) the purchasers in each case represented that they intended to acquire the securities for investment only and not with a view to the distribution thereof and that they either received adequate information about the registrant or had access, through employment or other relationships, to such information and (b) appropriate legends were affixed to the stock certificates issued in such transactions.

-We claimed exemption from registration under the Securities Act for the sales and issuances of securities in the transactions described in paragraphs (7) and (8) above under Section 4(a)(2) of the Securities Act in that such sales and issuances did not involve a public offering or under Rule 701 promulgated under the Securities Act, in that they were offered and sold either pursuant to written compensatory plans or pursuant to a written contract relating to compensation, as provided by Rule 701.
+We claimed exemption from registration under the Securities Act for the sales and issuances of securities in the transactions described in paragraphs (6) and (7) above under Section 4(a)(2) of the Securities Act in that such sales and issuances did not involve a public offering or under Rule 701 promulgated under the Securities Act, in that they were offered and sold either pursuant to written compensatory plans or pursuant to a written contract relating to compensation, as provided by Rule 701.